Proven Ways to Improve Ad Performance On Google And Social

 - The user experience after clicking on the ad is not optimized to lead to a conversion.

 Luckily, most ad issues can easily be fixed without Mensa membership.
-(That’s a society of geniuses, ICYMI.)
+Here are a few reasons those conversions just aren’t happening and how to improve ad performance.

 5 Reasons Your Facebook Ads Are Not Converting

-In short, Facebook ads may not be converting because:
+The most common reasons your Facebook ads may not be converting are:

 - The campaign settings need to be updated.